NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 (set! geometry-lattice (make lattice (size 16 8 no-size)))
 ```

 The name `geometry-lattice` comes from [MPB](http://mpb.readthedocs.io), where it can be used to define a more general periodic lattice.
 Although Meep supports periodic structures, it is less general than MPB in that affine grids are not supported. `set!` is a Scheme command to set the value of an input variable.
-The last `no-size` parameter indicates that the computational cell has no size in the *z* direction, i.e. it is two-dimensional.
+The last `no-size` parameter indicates that the cell has no size in the *z* direction, i.e. it is two-dimensional.

 We can add the waveguide.
 Most commonly, the structure is specified by a `list` of [`geometric-object`s](../Scheme_User_Interface.md#geometric-object), stored in the `geometry` variable.